 SaaS marketers can use either to generate and qualify leads.

 Once you’ve figured out the topic, you need to create questions to segment your target audience.
-For example, you can use a question like, “how many people work for your company” to split solopreneurs, small business owners, and enterprise clients.
+For example, you can use a question like, “How many people work for your company” to split solopreneurs, small business owners, and enterprise clients.

 Send a series of emails to people who participated in your quiz.
 The introduction email should reference the quiz results.
 You can then send custom drip email campaigns to each group separately.

-Few SaaS marketing strategies will get prospects to talk about themselves like quizzes.
+Few SaaS product marketing strategies will get prospects to talk about themselves like quizzes.
 There are many free and paid quiz-building platforms.
 Interact and Typeform are just a few examples.
 These can help you create engaging quiz content.

 You can read my article on GetResponse for more insights on how to create a quiz funnel.